 Betreuung von Tieren

 We are generally looking to host Workaway(s) to stay with us (or our sailing boat a few minutes away if preferred/available) in a lovely fishing village in Argyll, Scotland.
-We would like some help with the restoration of our 3 acre garden as we farm wood for the season and generally help to restore and maintain it, learning as we go!
-We will tackle non-native species and invasive plants in our land, chop wood, burn garden waste and generally complete whatever mini-project is under way.
-Perhaps construct planters, plant up raised beds, build a compost tower or an environmentally friendly shower!!!
-The list is endless and you will not be without interesting and engaging tasks during your volunteer
+We would like some help with the restoration of our garden as we farm wood, maintain paths or tackle invasive plants, always learning as we go!
+We will tackle non-native species and invasive plants on the land, chop wood, burn garden waste and generally complete whatever mini-project is under way.
+Perhaps constructing planters, planting up raised beds, dry stone walling, painting or building a compost tower or an environmentally friendly shower!!!
+The list is endless and you will not be without interesting and engaging tasks during your volunteer time.

 Everyone takes a turn to participate to keep us all fed and watered, perhaps picking up groceries or taking out recycling and composting food waste.